Hashimotos – The Autoimmune Thyroid Attack

 HOW DO I TREAT IT?
 You treat Hashi’s the same way you do just plan hypothyroid–with thyroid medications.
 Why?
 Because if raised high enough, some patients see the attack cease, probably due to improvement of the immune system.
 Some doctors have unwisely recommended non-treatment until labwork “stabilizes”, but that could take months and years, and you continue to suffer.

-For more stubborn cases, selenium supplementation has helped, especially if you have high anti-TPO.
+For more stubborn cases, selenium supplementation, such as 200 – 400 mcg has helped, especially if you have high anti-TPO.
 Some patients noted that iodine supplementation lowered their antibodies.
 Low Dose Naltrexone has helped the more stubborn cases.
 See below.

 The attack can happen over a few weeks or extend into years.
 It has been stated that antibodies can be present for years even after you counter the attack with desiccated thyroid hormone.
 But patients on desiccated thyroid have noted that antibodies greatly fall if they dose high enough, since giving yourself back what your own thyroid gives you greatly improves your immune system!